Kaushik-Kalesh/alwo-linux/README.md

 1. Make a config file, default location is `~/.config/alwo/config`
 2. Provide a workspace name followed by `;`
 3. Add the list of applications assoicated with the workspace along segregated by their desktops.
 Desktops are numbered from 0 followed by `:`
+4. Optionally, provide a delay for an application to launch within `[]` (in seconds) at the end of the command

 Example:
 ```txt